Igarra

 At the time of the migration, one of the women that came to the present site with Ariwo Ovejijo harboured in her had some grains of guinea corn accidentally or deliberately.
 This woman was believed to be from Eziakuta family – one of the families that was loyal to Ariwo Ovejijo.
 This guinea corn grew up, was harvested and regrown.
 This is probably the reason why the Eziakuta family play significant role in the (osisiakumete) “Ete” is Igarra means land or soil.
 “Osisiakumete” therefore means the appeasement of the god of the soil and harvest.
 It is on this day that Upe Enu date is fixed.
 (Upe Enu is the new yam festival in Igarra).

 As stated earlier, Ariwo Ovejijo and his migrants met very few people residing on the hills of Igarra.
 These were the Anafuas (midgets), Anivas (foolish people) and Andokonis.
 Very little is known about these people except that they lived in caves and their life style was simple and unsophisticated compared to the Igarras.
 These people were eliminated when they began to constitute a menace to the Igarras after settlement.
-They were either killed or driven away from the area to join their kith and kin in the former Congo basin (pygmies of the Congo Basin).
+They were either killed or driven away from the area to join their kith and kin in the former Congo Basin (pygmies of the Congo Basin).
 They are remembered till today by the Arigede song “Andokoni van reku ayi Ido wa” etc meaning Andokonis were our enemies and we conquered them.
 The Anafuas were a cunning set of people who use the strength of the Anivas to their advantage.
 The Anivas are believed to be very powerful that they could lift very big stones as barricades against the enemies of the Anafuas.
 The unfortunate thing amongst them was that they were very foolish hence any foolish behavior in Igarra today is attributed to an Iva blood on any one.

 The head of these people coincidentally was called Uno from which Igarra could have also derived its name ‘Etuno’ meaning the land of Uno.
 The Anafuas were very good trader in beads.
 They exchanged their beads for farm products.
-The use of cowries as a medium of exchanged was further strengthened.
+The use of cowries as a medium of exchange was further strengthened.
 ‘Ovene’, ‘Isu’, ‘Ofa’, and “Opa” were the different types of beads these Anafuas traded in.